simonsdave/clair-cicd/README.md

 way to *production* vs docker images that will only ever be used in *development*
 * Docker images should not be pushed to a Docker registry until their risk profile is understood (this is an important one)
-* inserted into the CI/CD pipeline, Clair can be a very effective foundation for the automated assessment of Docker image vulnerabilities
+* Clair can be a very effective foundation for the automated assessment of Docker image vulnerabilities when inserted into the CI/CD pipeline
 * the CI/CD pipeline has to be fast. how fast? ideally < 5 minutes between code commit and automated (CD) deployment begins rolling out a change